Skip to main content

 ignoreOverrideMethods

-Ignore members marked with the override modifier Default: false.
+Whether to ignore members marked with the override modifier.
+Default: false.

-Example of a correct code when ignoreOverrideMethods is set to true:
+Example of correct code when ignoreOverrideMethods is set to true:

 override method() {}